Sahiep/aml-hands-on-lab/labs/2_training/training.md

 * environment: The environment to use when running the script
 * and some additional configurable options (see the reference documentation for more information)

-## Review --- Exercise: Train ML model locally
+## Exercise: Train ML model locally
+### using the Jupyter Notebook local_train_binary_classifier.ipynb

 In the following exercise you will:
+- Upload datasets to AML datastore and register a dataset
-- Create an experiment to run
+- Create an experiment "local-train-german-credit" to run
-- Create an environment where the script will run
-- Create a ScriptRunConfig, which specifies the compute target and environment
-- Submit the run
+- Submit and log the training run
 - Wait for the run to complete
 - Register the newly trained model

-### Review --- Execute the Jupyter Notebook 1-scikit-learn-local-train-on-notebook.....

-1. Run the setup notebook to train locally [Python SDK](/sdk/local-compute/setup.ipynb)
+1. Run the notebook to train locally [Python SDK - local_train_binary_classifier.ipynb](https://github.com/Sahiep/aml-lab-notebooks/blob/main/labs/2_training/Python/1-aml-training-and-hyperdrive/local_train_binary_classifier.ipynb)
 1. Check for your experiment run in the Azure ML Workspace
 1. Check your newly registered ML model

-## Review --- Exercise: Train ML model remotely + Hyperdrive
+## Exercise: Train ML model remotely + Hyperdrive
+### using the Jupyter notebook train_remote_binaryclassification.ipynb

 In the following exercise you will:
 - Create an experiment to run